hereket/flutter-turkmen-localization/README.md

 ## Additional information

-Most translations were kindly provided by [https://github.com/erknvl](@erknvl - Erkin Ovlyagulyyev).
+Most translations were kindly provided by [@erknvl - Erkin Ovlyagulyyev](https://github.com/erknvl).

 If you find some errors or have ideas about improving you can send a PR to the github repository.